-The budget process itself starts in September of the prior year with staff updating the financial plan and meeting with the Chief Financial Officer and Chief Administrative Officer.
+The budget process starts annually in September of the prior year with staff updating the financial plan and meeting with the Chief Financial Officer and Chief Administrative Officer.
 There are also meetings with Electoral Area Directors, Commissions, and other parties.
 This process takes several months and leads to the development of the DRAFT Five-Year Financial Plan.
+The Draft Plan is reviewed by the Board, their requested changes are incorporated and the plan is shared with the public for review and comment.

 One of the tricky parts about communicating (and understanding) the Financial Plan lies in the way Regional Districts work.
 Unlike a municipality that has one boundary and one set of taxpayers (where everyone within the municipal boundaries pays), Regional Districts in BC are based on service areas.
 So, for every one of the more than 100 services the RDEK offers, there is a boundary for that service area, and everyone within the service area pays for (and receives the benefit of) that service.
 What that means is that we have over 100 different “boundaries” with over 100 different sets of taxpayers.
 SO, WHAT DOES THAT HAVE TO DO WITH THE BUDGET?